atoms-ufrj/playmol/docs/commands.md

 has been previously activated, then each actual atom type identifier will contain such prefix and/or suffix added to _type-x_.

+The parameter _model_ is the name of a model for computing improper dihedral interactions between bonded atoms of _type-1_, _type-2_, _type-3_, and _type-4_.
+This parameter is optional, but its presence might be required by other commands.
+For instance, when a [LAMMPS data file] is created using the command [write] with keyword _lmp/models_, the parameter _model_ must be present in the definitions of all employed improper types.
+In this case, _model_ must be a [LAMMPS improper style].

 The parameter _attribute-list_ can be a sequence of strings containing any characters, except comment tags (#).
 When a [LAMMPS data file] is generated using the command [write], then the content of _attribute-list_ is assumed to be the parameters of the [LAMMPS improper style] associated with the improper type in question.

-It is possible to define multiple identical improper types.
-This can be done, for instance, when the torsional potential is modeled as a sum of multiple terms, each one corresponding to a different [LAMMPS improper style].
-Note that two or more improper types can be defined identically, even with the use of wildcard characters.
-However, they cannot be defined ambiguously.

-Impropers can be manually created or detected using the command [improper], which requires a previously defined improper type.
+In contrast to angles and proper dihedrals, impropers are not automatically detected as bonds are defined.
+This is so because there are distinct possible definitions of improper dihedrals.
+Impropers must be manually created by using the [improper] command, which requires the previous definition of a fitting improper type.

+Improper types are considered as __identical__ if they are defined by the same sequence of identifiers _type-1_, _type-2_, _type-3_, and _type-4_.
+Playmol accepts definitions of identical improper types, which are applied simultaneously to every defined improper that fits into such sequence.
+This is useful, for instance, when the improper potential model is a sum of instances of a given [LAMMPS improper style], each one with a distinct set of parameter values.

+Improper types are considered as __ambiguous__ if, despite not being identical, they can fit to the same defined improper due to the presence of wildcard characters.
+Playmol accepts definitions of ambiguous improper types (or ambiguous sets of identical improper types), provided that they do not have the same number of wildcard-containing identifiers.
+If a defined improper fits to multiple ambiguous improper types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.

 **Examples**: